Why traveling is important?

 The travel style you choose has definitely an influence/ impact and leaves a print on your internal journey as well- it’s so different to be under the protective umbrella of a guided tour for example than by yourself.
 Your experiences will vary significantly should you travel with £1000 in your pocket or £10.
 So, what did I learn in 2018, the year I jumped out of my comfort zone, quit my job and previous life and spent 6+ months travelling in Siberia and Asia?

 I always knew I do not need every top/ dress/ whatever I possess (believe me I have thousands!) but as a designer/ stylist and shopping lover myself I “had to” buy a lot of stuff.
-Backpacking does not offer you much room (unless you can carry 30 kilos on your shoulders for extensive periods of time!) so I had to keep my backpack light.
-Believe it or not we can live with much less than we think!
+Backpacking does not offer you much room (unless you can carry 30 kilos on your shoulders for extended periods of time!) so I had to keep my backpack light.
+Believe it or not, we can live with much less than we think!
 I am not reinventing the wheel here and if you are avid travellers you already know about it.
-I had to leave behind many (many!) things I wish I could have taken but a 70L backpack and a cabin laptop bag was my limit.
+I had to leave behind many (many!) things I wish I could have taken but a 70L backpack and a cabin laptop bag was my limit and it was still too much.
 I know backpackers carrying over 20 kilos but for me is a no-no; even 12kilos limited my freedom a lot!
 Downside?
-I had to wear the same clothes over and over again – such a personal failure!- but there is always room for some colourful lipsticks!
+I had to wear the same clothes over and over again – such a personal failure!- as I had gear for extremely cold weather (Siberia in -40C for example!) all the way to hot and humid climate of SE Asia!
+Thankfully, there is always room for some colourful lipsticks!

 2. Budget (and privilege)